-In addition, if, (a) during the time period beginning upon the consummation of a change in control and ending on the date immediately prior to the two year anniversary of the change in control (such two-year anniversary, the Retention Date), the employment of Mr. Horn or Ms. Kogan with the Company (or any parent or subsidiary of the Company) is terminated either (1) by the Company without cause and not by reason of death or disability, or (2) by the named executive officer as a good reason termination, or (b) such named executive officer remains employed by the Company (or any parent or subsidiary of the Company) through the Retention Date, and if he timely signs and does not revoke a release of claims in our favor, the named executive officer will receive 100% accelerated vesting of all of his then-unvested and outstanding Company equity awards that were granted prior to our initial public offering.
+In addition, if, (a) during the time period beginning upon the consummation of a change in control and ending on the date immediately prior to the two year anniversary of the change in control (such two-year anniversary, the Retention Date), the employment of Mr. Horn or Ms. Kogan with the Company (or any parent or subsidiary of the Company) is terminated either (1) by the Company without cause and not by reason of his or her death or disability, or (2) by the named executive officer as a good reason termination, or (b) such named executive officer remains employed by the Company (or any parent or subsidiary of the Company) through the Retention Date, and if the named executive officer timely signs and does not revoke a release of claims in our favor, the named executive officer will receive 100% accelerated vesting of all of his or her then-unvested and outstanding Company equity awards that were granted prior to our initial public offering.